2019 Summer Reading Intensive - Applications Are Now Closed

 Is your student entering third grade?
 The UCLL Reading Program is offering a special summer session: Response-to-Intervention (RtI) for Readers Entering 3rd Grade.
 The special session is aimed toward closing literacy gaps and building confidence in young students.
-Scroll down or click here for more information.
+The applications for this special intensive have been closed.
+However, if you have questions about this or our other Reading Program services, please contact UCLL at (734) 764-8440.

 Overview of the Program